 Installing Kali Linux with snapshotting functionality is very similar to a standard installation with the following exceptions:

-- We pause the installation midway to set up a btrfs partition and btrfs subvolumes outside of the installer before continuing the installation
+- We pause the installation midway to set up a btrfs partition and btrfs subvolumes on the command line using the tool “partman” before continuing the installation

 - We adjust the fstab and move some folders to the new subvolumes before we reboot into the newly installed system